jhogan/core/STYLE.md

 ### Example
 Bad

     if not X
         ...
     else:
         ...

 Good:

     if x:
         ...
     else:
         ...

 ### Justification
-The negation operator can sometimes be when it doesn't need to be.
-To the reader, this would simply represent one more thing to remember.
+The negation operator can sometimes be used when it doesn't need to be.
+To the reader, this would simply represent one more thing to parse out.
-Strive to code that's as easiy to read as possible.
+Strive to write code that's as easiy to read as possible.
 To solve complex problems, our code must be as simple as possible.

 ### Exceptions
 None